Skip to main content

 The main rule is to do what works for you and provides you with the most value on your trip!

-Here is an example of a formal itinerary – this a small section from an itinerary from a past trip to Naples!
+Here is an example of a Formal Itinerary – this a small section from an itinerary from a past trip to Naples!
 It includes a map, hotel, travel and activity details.

 Here’s an example of an Informal itinerary – super simple list of the essentials!